Korveen/Steam-Gamalytic-Embedded-Extension/README.md

 -   **Differences**: Shows changes since last visit (green for increases, red for decreases)

 This means fewer API calls while still showing meaningful updates when you revisit games.

+---

+If you found this useful & you are into deckbuilding roguelike games consider wishlisting our game [Free of the Land](https://store.steampowered.com/app/3833000/Free_of_the_Land/) on Steam!